Tyrn/wei/the-insider-en.typ

 for  a god (the gods were fed  smells and  the guests would be fed meat) and Shavash  stood  and made a  short speech.
-Shavash said  that he was happy to inform  the guests that the territory belonging to the  company had obtained immunity by a sovereign's bill - it was now exempt from the local officials' jurisdiction and  the company had  revenue  and judicial rights  within  its territory.
+Shavash said  that he was happy to inform  the guests that the territory belonging to the  company had obtained immunity by a sovereign's bill---it was now exempt from the local officials' jurisdiction and  the company had  revenue  and judicial rights  within  its territory.